hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-  - every optional association that does *not* resolve a default value effectively has a default value of `nil`, hence making this association aslo extroverted (IFF "nilification" is a provision).
+  - every optional association that does *not* resolve a default value effectively has a default value of `nil`, hence making this association also extroverted (IFF "nilification" is a provision).

 if you accept the delicate cascade of all the above assertions, then *every* association is extroverted, making extroversion itself an extraneous